nkoep/nkoep.net/posts/hello-sapper.md

 $ yarn add -D mdsvex
 ```

-Then in the `rollup.config.js` file, we import the package and pass it to
+Then in `rollup.config.js`, we import the package and pass it to the `svelte`
-the `svelte` function as part of the preprocessing step of both the client and
+function as part of the preprocessing step of both the client and server
-server configuration.
+configuration.
 We also have to make sure to update the `extensions` variable so that Svelte
 doesn't ignore files ending in `.md`.